mkarabul/blu-map/README.md

 # Blu-Map

-BluMap is a comprehensive travel planning web application that allows users to create, share, and browse travel itineraries.
+Blu-Map is a comprehensive travel planning web application that allows users to create, share, and browse travel itineraries.
 It leverages various modern web technologies to provide a seamless and engaging user experience.

 ![BluMap Landing Page](client/public/homepage-screenshot.png)